Suppose you’re a seller contemplating selling a home with solar panels.

 Despite what is being touted to the homeowner, properties with Property Assessed Clean Energy (PACE) & Home Energy Renovation Opportunity (HERO) aren’t eligible for Fannie/Freddie/FHA/VA financing without the solar lease being paid off.

-In other words PACE /Hero liens are given “first position” status on the homeowner’s mortgage, so if the homeowner later wants to refinance the mortgage, seek a loan modification or sell the home, they’ll be forced to pay off the entire solar lien first.
+In other words, PACE /Hero liens are given “first position” status on the homeowner’s mortgage, so if the homeowner later wants to refinance the mortgage, seek a loan modification, or sell the home, they’ll be forced to pay off the entire solar lien first.

 As a seller, not disclosing either of these 2 types of leases, crashes the transaction may have legal ramifications for your agent and your broker.